AblionGE/puppet-openshift-origin-example/README.md

 ## Virtualbox
 - This installation works only on Linux, so I tried to install it on a Ubuntu virtual machine running on Windows, and I had some troubles with vagrant.
 Indeed, vagrant was unable to connect itself on the CentOS VM ('Warning: Connection timeout.
 Retrying...').
 I found that the the source of this problem is the version of VirtualBox.
 I had some troubles with the latest version (5) and I simply came back to the version in the Ubuntu repo (4.3.10)
 - If you have troubles to access your applications, you probably need to configure the network of your VirtualBox installation.
 For that, on Virtualbox (not on a guest machine), you need to go on 'File -> Preferences -> Network' and add a NAT Network (if there is none) that supports DHCP and add a Host-only Network (if there is none).
+- Running this installation from a VM into a VM could be really long.
+Just be patient.
+If you have some problems installing the CentOS VM, simply reload it with (it will restart the VM and try to provision it again)

+    rake dev:reload